 - Warm underwear, such as long johns

-- Swimming gear and towel for spas, hot springs, and pools
+- Swimming gear and a towel for spas, hot springs, and pools

 - Lip salve and moisturizer

-Read our packing guide to get all the deets on what to bring on your Iceland trip.
+Read our packing guide to get all the deets on what to bring on a January trip to Iceland.

-Now you’re in the know, how do you go about making your dream January trip to Iceland a reality?
+Now that you’re in the know, how do you go about making your dream vacation to Iceland in January a reality?
 First, decide if you want to attend any festivals such as New Year’s and Þorrablót.
 This will help you narrow down your dates.

 - Can’t decide how many days you need in Iceland in winter?

-Secondly, think about what kind of activities you want to do, such as ice caving, and which parts of the country you want to see.
-The further you venture from Reykjavík, the more sunlight you’ll want to have.
+Secondly, think about what kind of activities you want to do and which parts of the country you want to see.
+From aurora chasing to glacier hikes, there are plenty of exciting things to do in Iceland in January.
+The further you venture from Reykjavík, the more important it becomes to schedule your activities efficiently around the limited sunlight.

 At Iceland Tours, we’ve got a wide range of winter vacation packages.
 If you’re happy to drive in wintry conditions, choose a self-drive tour.
-Or go for a multi-day tour from Reykjavík if you prefer to travel by bus.
+Otherwise, go for a convenient multi-day tour from Reykjavík if you prefer to travel by bus from the capital daily.

-Once you’ve found the package that suits you, simply book it online.
+Once you’ve found the winter tours in Iceland that suit you, simply book them online.
 A great thing to know is that you can secure your booking with us with just a 5% deposit.
-And with our Book with Confidence promise, you can get a refund or rebook your tour should Covid-19 get in the way of your plans.
+With our Book with Confidence promise, you can get a refund or rebook your tour should unforeseen circumstances get in the way of your plans.

-So why not get over to Iceland in January and experience the Land of Fire and Ice at its wintriest?
+Ready to visit Iceland in January and experience the Land of Fire and Ice at its wintriest?